lesterw1/Posh-Spotify/README.md

 #### Authentication

 To acquire *Access Tokens* you must first authenticate to Spotify.
 Once authenticated you will be provided with an *Access Token* from Spotify.
 This *Access Token* lasts for only a short time (usually 1hr) at which point a new *Access Token* must be acquired by either re-authenticating or by using a *Refresh Token*.
 The *Authorization Code* authentication workflow is the only workflow that returns along with the *Access Token*, a *Refresh Token* that can be used to retrieve unlimited *Access Tokens* without additional authentication requests.
-The *Refresh Token* never expires and can be used between PowerShell sessions to retrieve a new *Access Token* without loging into Spotify each time.
+The *Refresh Token* never expires and can be used between PowerShell sessions to retrieve a new *Access Token* without logging into Spotify each time.
 All other methods of authentication to Spotify require re-authentication for each new *Access Token* requested.

 Both the *Authorization Code* and *Implicit Grant* authentication workflows require a interactive user login to Spotify.
 This means the user's browser must be directed away to the Spotify login page.
 If the user's browser is already logged into Spotify it will skip that login page and go directly to the application authorization page where the user must authorize your access to their account.
 If the user has previously authorized your application for the requested scopes they will be automatically redirected back to your *CallbackUrl* (more on scopes later).
 The *CallbackUrl* should be registered with your application on Spotify Developer and should point to an http service that can accept the user's browser redirect to your *CallbackUrl*.
 The *CallbackUrl* must match exactly (case, trailing slashes, etc.).
 This redirect will contain in the query string either the *Access Token* (for *Implicit Grant*) or the authorization code needed to acquire the final *Access Token* and *Refresh Token* (for *Authorization Code*).
 By default the authorization commands provided with this module will handle the process of starting up an http listener and acquiring the *Access Tokens*.
 The default *CallbackUrl* this module listens on is `http://localhost:8080/callback/`.

 For more details on Spotify authentication workflows see the following: https://developer.spotify.com/web-api/authorization-guide/

 Currently this module supports the following authentication workflows.
-If a workflow is not present here it can still be acomplished with **Invoke-SpotifyRequest**.
+If a workflow is not present here it can still be accomplished with **Invoke-SpotifyRequest**.
 Note that the **Initialize-SpotifySession** uses the *Authorization Code* workflow and automatically adds the acquired user session to the environment configuration's `UserSessions` array if not already.

-##### Authroziation Code Flow
+##### Authorization Code Flow

 ```powershell
 # Authenticate and request authorization for the default callback url and scopes.